 Drug distribution refers to the movement of a drug to and from the blood and various tissues of the body (for example, fat, muscle, and brain tissue) and the relative proportions of drug in the tissues.

-After a drug is absorbed into the bloodstream, it rapidly circulates through the body.
+After a drug is absorbed into the bloodstream (see Drug Absorption), it rapidly circulates through the body.
 The average circulation time of blood is 1 minute.
 As the blood recirculates, the drug moves from the bloodstream into the body’s tissues.

 Once absorbed, most drugs do not spread evenly throughout the body.
 Drugs that dissolve in water (water-soluble drugs), such as the antihypertensive drug atenolol, tend to stay within the blood and the fluid that surrounds cells (interstitial space).
 Drugs that dissolve in fat (fat-soluble drugs), such as the antianxiety drug clorazepate, tend to concentrate in fatty tissues.
 Other drugs concentrate mainly in only one small part of the body (for example, iodine concentrates mainly in the thyroid gland) because the tissues there have a special attraction for (affinity) and ability to retain that drug.